jju/stubbl/teams/cacklingfuries.md

 Their next winning seasons only came in the Open Division in the first two UBBL Challenges.
 The Furies represented the Green Cup faithful in the final for the UBBL Pennant in UCII after stomping through the B-Side challengers, but fell to the [Brutes](gargantuanbrutes).

 After that it took a long time to work back to a winning season in Green Cup play, but they managed it.
 Green Cups IX and X went better for the Furies.
 They made it to the division finals each time before being knocked out by the [Eldritch Fatality](eldritchfatality) and [Ravenous Eagles](ravenouseagles) respectively.

-#### Projection GCXI

-W-D-L 6-3-6

-The Furies are hoping for a chance at the divisional title, but will have to work to make the playoffs first.
-Keeping [[Aronne]] and [[luanna]] healthy for a playoff run is going to be a major goal.

 #### Summary GCXI